CarbonWay/sftp_downloader/README.md

 - The remote server must allow access via SSH and perhaps have the SFTP option activated.
 It can be easily configured on your domain control panel.
 - Have access data by terminal to the remote server: user, password, port (usually 22) and folder where the files are.
-- Python 3 installed with the `paramiko` and `regex` modules.
+- Python 3 installed with `paramiko` and `regex` modules.
 Valid for any system: Windows, Mac OS, Linux.
 Tested in Python 3.8.

 Instructions: